ttbond/mako_classifier/README.md

 # Mako_classifier
-Mako_classifier can classify the patterns found by Mako into three classes(DEL,DUP,INV) and give scores for complex SVs.
+Mako_classifier can classify the patterns found by Mako into three classes(DEL,DUP,INV).
 Based on LSTM model, Mako_classifier can use the sequential information to classify the patterns.

 # Install and run